cihai/cihai/docs/topics/extending.md

 # Extending cihai

-Use cihai's abstraction and your dataset's users can receive easy configuration, SQL access, and be available in a growing list of CJKV information.
+Use cihai's abstraction and your dataset's users can receive easy configuration, {term}`SQLAlchemy` access, and be available in a growing list of CJKV information.

 ## Creating new dataset